-This guide describes how you can use the command line and Orbix GUI tools to do each of these tasks.
-It assumes that you are familiar with relevant sections of the Orbix C++ Programmer's Guide, and the Orbix C++ Programmer's Reference.
+This guide describes how you can use the command line and Orbix GUI tools.

+It assumes that you are familiar with relevant sections of the Orbix Programmer's Guide C++ Edition, and the Orbix Programmer's Reference C++ Edition.
+Before reading this guide, you should read the Introduction to Orbix C++ Edition manual.